 - Perform any other activity to contribute to the work of the Section, including preparing analytical briefs or notes, supporting grantees and providing assistance in delivering administrative or technical tasks.

 The candidate must be indigenous.
 He/she should have:

-Minimum of four years of working experience in the field of indigenous peoples’ rights.
+- Minimum of five years of working experience in the field of indigenous peoples’ rights

-He/she should be fluent in English.
+- Fluency (oral and written) in English language is required.
 Other language skills including Spanish, French or Russian are highly desirable.